imbue-ai/jupyter_ascending/README.md

 `python -m jupyter_ascending.requests.sync --filename /full/path/to/file.sync.py`

+Note that currently Jupyter Ascending expects the jupyter server to be running at `localhost:8888`.

+## Security Warning!!

+The jupyter-ascending client-server connection is currently completely unauthenticated, even if you have auth enabled on the Jupyter server.
+This means that, if your jupyter server port is open to the internet, someone could detect that you have jupyter-ascending running, then sync and run arbitrary code on your machine.
+That's bad!!

+For the moment, we recommend only running jupyter-ascending when you're using jupyter locally, or when your jupyter server isn't open to the public internet.
+For example, we run Jupyter on remote servers, but keep Jupyter accessible only to localhost.
+Then we use a secure SSH tunnel to do port-forwarding.

+Hopefully we can add authentication in the future - it's just rather tricky because there are various forms of auth accepted by Jupyter and not all of them are convenient to integrate into our clients (eg IDE integrations).
+We welcome contributions here!

 ## How it works

 - your editor calls the jupyter ascending client library with one of a few commands: